zukiapp/documentation/README.md

 **Push Notification Server**

 This server is responsable for sinding Apple Push Notifications.
+Currenly we only support APNs.
 The URL https://push.zukiapp.com has to be accesible from the JIRA server which will have the Zuki's plugin installed in.

 **Crashalytics Server**

 Crashalytics (http://crashlytics.com) is a broadly known and powerful crash reporting solution.
-Some components of this framework are hosted by Amazon, so at some point Zuki will try to access Amazon servers.
+Some components of this framework are hosted by Amazon, so at some point it is possible that Zuki will try to access Amazon's servers.

 Login considerations
 --------------------
-You can login Zuki using your username.
-Zuki doesn’t support login by email or Google Authentication.
+You can login Zuki using your **JIRA's username**.
+Zuki doesn’t support login by email or Google Authentication yet.

 How to use it
 =============

 Once you download Zuki and your JIRA’s administrator has installed the plugin, you are ready to go.

 Login
 -----